What Is Mutual Divorce & How Can I Get One?

 In this article we will consider the mutual divorce meaning, look at what has now changed and how these changes affect divorce petitions in the UK.

 The precise mutual divorce meaning was always rather subjective.

 Some thought it referred to a situation where the husband and wife had both mutually and amicably decided they would like to end their marriage and so wanted a mutual consent divorce.

 Another meaning was where, irrespective of whether both partners wanted to separate, both agreed that a divorce was inevitable.
 For example, one spouse did not want to split up but still accepted the decision of their partner.

 This essentially was one of the main problems with the old divorce process, because from a legal standpoint, prior to the divorce law change in the UK there was no option to apply for anything called ‘mutual divorce’.

-In order to prove that a marriage has irretrievably broken down, one of the following five ‘facts’ must be given to initiate the divorce application:
+At that time, there was only one valid reason or ‘ground’ for divorce: the irretrievable breakdown of a marriage.
+In order to prove that a marriage had irretrievably broken down, one of the following five ‘facts’ was chosen to initiate the divorce application: